Rear view showing part of escapement mechanism, mainspring, and wheel that turns the ribbon shaft

 Maybe Burroughs was anticipating exports.

-PS: If you want a service manual for Burroughs, send me an e-mail.
-Alan kindly sent me a scan that I will share with other interested parties.
-The manual takes a lot of things for granted and I did not find that it solved all my problems, but it provides helpful diagrams and some very useful tips.
+PS: If you want a service manual for Burroughs, check my collection on The Classic Typewriter Page (service manuals are at the bottom of the page).
+Alan kindly provided it.
+The manual takes a lot of things for granted and I did not find that it solved all my problems, but it includes helpful diagrams and some very useful tips.